Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Hyundai Sonata Insurance
+How to Shop for Cheap Hyundai Sonata Insurance

-The items below are a summary of the concepts that were covered above.
+The following is a brief summary of the primary concepts that were covered in the above illustrations.

-- High-risk drivers who have multiple accidents or major violations pay on average $1,640 more every year to insure their Sonata
+- High-risk drivers that tend to have accidents or serious violations pay an average of $1,640 more each year for Sonata insurance

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.